Dragorn421/z64-romhack-tutorials/README.md

 # Romhacking-related tutorials for Zelda64 games

-A collection of simple tutorials for common issues encountered when romhacking Ocarina of Time (or Majora's Mask) for the Nintendo64.
+A collection of tutorials and explanations, of various levels, for understanding and modding Ocarina of Time (or Majora's Mask) for the Nintendo64.

+[Custom Actors tutorial](custom%20actors/index.md) - A WIP tutorial to make custom actors (not using decomp).

+[OoT64 Overview](oot64%20overview/index.md) - A WIP overview of how OoT64 works, focused on decomp.

 ## Contributing